VK5RWN System Summary

 - 200Ah battery back up system

-(Note: the DD 1299.700MHz simplex 128kbit data port has been switched off and placed into hibernation for the time being to save at least a small amount on the electricity bill.
-In the entire life of the system it had been connected to only ~3 times (in 6 years!).
+(Note: the DD 1299.700MHz simplex 128kbit data port and the Port A DV 1273.700MHz repeater have been switched off and placed into hibernation for the time being to save at least a small amount on the electricity bill.
+In the case of the DD port, in its entire life, it had been connected to only ~3 times (in 6 years!).
 If you do want to experiment with this aspect of D*STAR please contact the club and we can look at enabling it again).

 To see how far the Banksia Park D*STAR repeaters cover, check out the coverage maps: